OHI-Science/ohi-global/README.md

 * **Organizing pressure reference points** Create a table that indicates the reference points used to rescale the pressures (https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/1FMSqD4vBxYTBCsyejFnOdw-MfE_DgGetZ3B0CS8-fto/edit?usp=sharing).

 * **LSP** Updates to these data.
 Casey is running the python script [Issue 355](https://github.com/OHI-Science/issues/issues/355).
-We are considering doing the data extraction using R.  I will need to get the script ready.
+We have prepared a version of the data.
+Casey is going to provide details on the process to determine whether any of the data processing should change.
+I notice that the function to calculate status/trend needs to be updated (mostly to get away from reshape functions).
+Casey is interested in ultimately migrating the arcGIS steps into R or other open software (I will put this in future ideas).

 * **Pressure: Acid** Jamie is getting these spatial data together.
 I have a question about whether there are biological data we could use to scale the data.